NathanLands/nathanlands.github.io/_posts/2014-3-3-Hello-World.md

 We have a few theories about why it failed.

-1. there is nothing to do with bitcoin.
+1. *there is nothing to do with bitcoin. like seriously.*
-2. the mainstream isn't ready for bitcoin.
+2. the mainstream isn't ready for bitcoin yet.
 3. the act of sending bitcoin to someone who doesn't know anything about it, without any purpose, is very awkward and results in a dead end viral loop.

-That in combination with the fact that we didn't personally think a bitcoin wallet was inspiring to work on, as well as the Facebook API was changing so we'd have to change anyways.
+That in combination with the fact that we didn't personally think a bitcoin wallet alone was a big deal or inspiring to work on, as well as the Facebook API was changing so we'd have to change anyways.
+We thought we could build QuickCoin and slowly evolve into what we had imagined.. but it became apparent that wouldn't work.
+We'd have to go straight towards what we had been imagining.

 We beat our heads against the wall a bit, then got back to work.
-We soul searched and thought long and hard about what fundamentally had interested us in bitcoin in the first place.
-We kept coming back to the idea of bitcoin being this freeing thing.
-The more and more we thought about it, we realized that the blockchain could be used for so much more than it is today.

 We decided instead of raising money from investors for a product we weren't convinced would really be the future, we'd be keep self-financing the company, bootstrapping and taking what we had built and learned and turning int into something that would really take things to the next level of providing value, giving people a way to use bitcoin and helping it spread.